lox/pheasant/README.md

 Pheasant
 =======================================

-Pheasant is a object-mapper written to take advantage of PHP 5.3.
-It's inspired by Martin Fowler's DataMapper pattern.
+Pheasant is an object relational mapper written to take advantage of PHP 5.3.
 Simple relationships are supported, with the emphasis being on scalability and performance over complexity.

+The entire codebase will always be less than 5000 lines, excluding tests.
+Currently only compatible with InnoDb/Mysql 5+.

 Status of Development
 ---------------------------------